LIFE, SUCCESS AND REAL ESTATE | Ryan Serhant’s Interview

-“Real estate historically has always increased in value, so as long as you can hold and you are properly insured no matter what happens, you will be ok”
+“Real estate historically has always increased in value, so as long as you can hold and you are properly insured no matter what happens, you will be Ok.”

 If you invest in other assets where you have the opportunity for things to completely bottom out -stocks can crash-, you have no control.
 Here, what is the worst that can happen?
 A fire?
 Ok, so if you are insured then no problem.
-Hence, as long as you can hold and as long as you plan wisely for monthly payments, it is always a safe investment, that’s why I think people really likes buying real estate.
+Hence, as long as you can hold and as long as you plan wisely for monthly payments, it is always a safe investment, that’s why I think people really like buying real estate.

 - What are the main things that you should look at when investing in a new property?
-In the show the process looks very smooth.
+In the show, the process looks very smooth.

 Of course!
 And it takes us a year to make each season.
 One of the most important things to look at is location.
 Where do you want to be in?
 What location do you think is going to have the greatest appreciation?
 Or which location do you think is going to have the greatest preservation?

 “In the East Village, right now, if you buy a property today, next year you will double your money.
-In parts of Brooklyn, next year you will triple your money”
+In parts of Brooklyn, next year you will triple your money.”

 Because I’m the best! (laughs).
 A lot of it is professionalism.
 You want to list with somebody that you trust, who is confident in what they do, who has an ability to get the job done, somebody who you also like.
-Furthermore, sales is exposure.
-The whole reason I did Million Dollar Listing, even though everyone told me “don’t do it”, is because the more people who knows what you are selling, the more exposure you are going to have.
+Furthermore, sales are exposure.
+The whole reason I did Million Dollar Listing, even though everyone told me “don’t do it”, is because the more people who know what you are selling, the more exposure you are going to have.
 I can do the same advertising as others, but I can do it better because I have a bigger advertising budget, I have a bigger social media exposure and there is a television show that is watched by 25 million people around the world.
 So my commission is the same as theirs but my exposure is greater, so why wouldn’t you do it?